-We will be carrying out improvement works at Wellingborough station from July 2019 to Spring 2020 as part of the Midland Main Line upgrade.
+We are continuing improvement works at Wellingborough station until Winter 2020 as part of the Midland Main Line upgrade

 The work at Wellingborough station includes, constructing a new platform 4 and extending existing platforms.
 As part of our work we will also be refurbishing canopies, the goods shed and install a steel platform on the former track bed within the shed to create a through-route for passengers from platform 1.